 How long does it take to receive our photos?

 In 2019 the average length of time my couples waited for their images was 11 days.
 In 2022 the average came down to 6 days.
-I am usually able to edit and dispatch a set of wedding photos three weeks, however this can stretch to around the 4-5 week mark occasionally (if I'm extremely busy and photographing 3 weddings a week for example) but I'll let you know throughout the process of exactly when you can receive your photos.
+I am usually able to edit and dispatch a set of wedding photos two weeks, however this can stretch to around the 3-4 week mark occasionally (if I'm extremely busy and photographing 4weddings a week for example) but I'll let you know throughout the process of exactly when you can receive your photos.
 If you are dying to see some before you go on honeymoon, providing I'm not at a wedding the very next day, I can happily send over a sneak-peek that same evening.